unsw-cse-comp3900-9900-21T1/capstone-project-9900-f12a-rocket-maven/CONTRIBUTING.md

 2. Ensure that changes are made to a local branch that is as up-to-date to the main branch as possible (use `git rebase main` when the local branch is checked out).
 The branch name should follow the structure of: `{team member name}/{change summary}`

-3. No commits/pull requests title structure is enforced, but it's recommended to follow the verb (present tense) + description format. e.g. "Add feature to front end".
+3. No commits/pull requests title structure is enforced, but it's recommended to follow the verb (imperative, present tense) + description format. e.g. "Add feature to front end".
 Back-end/Front-end should simply be called "back end"/"front end".

 4. Push your branch to the remote Github repo